 Access to pilot study funding

-Trainees will have the opportunity to apply for pilot study funding to collect preliminary data to apply for larger NIH grants.
+You will have the opportunity to apply for pilot study funding to collect preliminary data for NIH grant applications.

 Access to methods and statistics expertise

-To complement the expertise of the JEAP Initiative team, we have also formed an expert Consultant Panel who are available to provide advice and mentoring.
-The panel has a wide range of expertise on topics such as implementation science, behavioral health intervention research, intensive longitudinal data collection, justice re-entry interventions, Medication Assisted Treatment, LGBTQ+ populations, and public system-involved populations.
+You also will have access to expert Consultants to the JEAP Initiative who are available to provide advice and mentoring.
+The Consultants have a wide range of expertise on topics, such as implementation science, behavioral health intervention research, intensive longitudinal data collection, justice re-entry interventions, medications for opioid use disorder (MOUD), LGBTQIA+ populations, and public system-involved populations.

 Ashli Sheidow, a Senior Research Scientist at OSLC, researches treatments for mental health and substance use problems in teens and emerging adults, particularly those who are involved in the justice system.
 She’s also focused on effective ways to get evidence-based practices into the “real world,” especially through improving training and support for community-based providers.